Review: Think Tank Logistics Manager 30. The Best Roller Bag

 Why I chose the Think Tank Logistics Manager 30 Roller Bag

-Okay, so with all the specs out of the way, let me start by writing a little bit about why I chose this particular bag after doing extensive research.
+Okay, so with all the specs out, let me start by writing a little about why I chose this particular bag after doing extensive research.

 The primary reason I chose this roller bag is that I don’t drive a car.

-In other words, I’m dependant on public transportation, whenever I have a job for a client.
+In other words, I depend on public transportation whenever I have a job for a client.

-Because of this, I needed a bag, which was big and sturdy enough to hold all my heavy gear, but also small and portable enough, so that I can bring it with me on trains and buses, and the occasional taxi.
+Because of this, I needed a big, sturdy bag to hold all my heavy gear but also small and portable enough to bring it with me on trains and buses and the occasional taxi.

-What I’ve found is that the Logistics Manager 30 ticks all those boxes.
+I’ve found that the Logistics Manager 30 ticks all those boxes.

 What I do is that I then wear a backpack for my cameras and lenses and use the Think Tank Logistics Manager 30 for all my heavy gear and accessories.

-This has proven to be an extremely versatile setup, that I’ve used professionally for approximately 18 months now.
+This has proven to be an extremely versatile setup that I’ve used professionally for approximately 18 months.

 Great build quality and protection